jacksoncdawson/Grocery-God/README.md

 ## Last Updated: 3/12/2025

 ## Overview
-Grocery God is a comprehensive tool designed to streamline grocery shopping by collecting and analyzing data from various stores.
+Grocery God is a tool designed to streamline grocery shopping by collecting and analyzing data from various stores.
 The project features a web app for logging grocery purchases, a scraper for collecting weekly deals from Safeway, and a data cleaning process to ensure the data is ready for analysis.
 All data is stored in a PostgreSQL database using Supabase.

 ## Current Features
 - **Web App**: Collects grocery shopping data at various stores.